IamAdamJowett/mt4-indicators/Indicators/README.md

 ## Changelog

+__03 Aug 2014__
+- Added ability to colour labels
+- Added a parameter to limit the number of days to look at and draw
+- Refactored some code to clean up label variables

 __26 July 2014 - v0.3.0__
 - Added ability to hide vertical lines from indicator windows
 - Expanded labels to include GMT offset